 Day 17: Listen to a New Podcast or Ted Talk

 Instead of streaming tv today, try out a Ted Talk you’ve seen or a new podcast about something you’re interested in.
 Get in the zone of inspiration, and you’ll be giving yourself a much better gift.

 Related Post: 87 Please Take Care of Yourself Quotes

-*For a way to keep you self-care accountable, check out the free toolkit below!
+*For a way to keep your self-care accountable, check out the free checklist below in the library!

 Day 18: Organize One Small Thing

 Pick one bite-size area in your home or car that has been bothering you lately.
 Perhaps it’s a drawer or fridge shelf.
 Be sure not to pick anything overwhelming!
 Now, clean it out and organize it.

 Day 19: Spend 10 Minutes on Meditation or Prayer

 Tony Robbins has said…

 “If you don’t have 10 minutes you don’t have a life.”